afombravo/2FAST2Q/README.md

 The start position of the feature within the read (default = 0, meaning the sequenced feature is located at the first position of the read sequence)

-The lenght of the feature in bp (default = 20)
+The length of the feature in bp (default = 20)

-The number of allowed missmatches per feature (default = 1)
+The number of allowed mismatches per feature (default = 1)

 RAM saving mode (default = no)
-Only useful when allowing missmatch search, as search speed is increased by ~40% due to caching.
+Only useful when allowing mismatch search, as search speed is increased by ~40% due to caching.
 When in RAM saving mode, 2FAST2Q should only take a few MB of RAM.
 When NOT in RAM saving mode, several GB might be required.